pcarbo/bmapathway/README.md

   **varpathbin2**.
 These variants are used for the modified analysis of the rheumatoid arthritis and type 1 diabetes data sets.
-These modifications are needed to account for the outsized contributions of the major histocompatbility complex (MHC) to disease risk.
+These modifications are needed to account for the outsized contributions of the major histocompatibility complex (MHC) to disease risk.

 + The **[data](MATLAB/data)** folder contains several functions and a script, [getwtcccdata.m](MATLAB/data/getwtcccdata.m), for acquiring